pflarue/ardop/docs/Host Interface Commands.md

 - ardopcf has decoded a `PING` frame directed at the station (`MYCALL` or `MYAUX`)
 - `ENABLEPINGACK` is set to `TRUE`

-#### PINGACK SNdB Quality

-`PINGACK {SNdB} {Quality}` is sent to the host when ardopcf has sent a `PING` to another station and receives a `PINGACK` in response.

-It includes the Signal-to-Noise ratio expressed in deciBells, and the decoded frame's "quality"

-#### CANCELPENDING

-`CANCELPENDING` occurs in the following situations:
-- A `PING` has been decoded but ardopcf:
-  - is not in `DISC` state
-  - `LISTEN` is set to `FALSE`
-  - `PING` is not addressed to `MYCALL`
-  - `ENABLEPINGACK` is set to `FALSE`
-- An `ARQ` frame is not intended for this station
-- A `CONREQ` frame is recognized but decoded improperly
-- A `PING` frame is recognized but decoded improperly
-- A `PING` frame is received but not decoded when ardopcf is not in `DISC` state or `RX0` mode. (duplicate?)

-#### STATUS QUEUE BREAK new Protocol State IRStoISS

-The message `STATUS QUEUE BREAK new Protocol State IRStoISS` is sent to the host when the protocol state changes from IRS (Idle Receiver State) to ISS (Idle Sender State).
-This typically happens when a connection has been established and the software is transitioning from receiving to sending data.

-#### STATUS BREAK received from Protocol State IDLE, new state IRS

-`STATUS BREAK received from Protocol State IDLE, new state IRS` can be received when:
-- ardopcf is in an ARQ session but not actively sending or receiving data
-- A `BREAK` frame is receieved

-The `BREAK` frame is used to tell the other station to get ready to receive data.

-#### STATUS BREAK received from Protocol State ISS, new state IRS

-`STATUS BREAK received from Protocol State ISS, new state IRS` can be received when:
-- ardopcf is in an ARQ session and is the Information Sending Station
-- A `BREAK` frame is receieved

-The `BREAK` frame is used to tell the other station to get ready to receive data.

-The inline comments say:
->With new rules IRS can use BREAK to interrupt data from ISS.
-It will only
->be sent on IDLE or changed data frame type, so we know the last sent data
->wasn't processed by IRS

-#### PTT TRUE

-`PTT TRUE` is sent to the host when ardopcf is generating frame data.

-#### PTT FALSE

-`PTT FALSE` is sent to the host when ardopcf is finished sending frame data.

-#### STATUS [RXO {SessionIDByte}] {FrameType} frame received OK.

-This message gives basic information about a decoded frame type.

-#### STATUS [RXO {SessionIDByte}] {FrameType} frame decode FAIL.

-This message gives basic information about a frame that failed to decode.

-#### ~Various CAT Rig Commands
+#### PTT TRUE or FALSE

+`PTT TRUE` is sent to the host when ardopcf is generating frame data and is ready for the transmitter to key.
+Between this command being sent, and the radio being keyed, should be less than 50 milliseconds.

+`PTT FALSE` is sent to the host when ardopcf is finished sending frame data and the radio needs to be receiving.

+#### REJECTEDBW

+`REJECTEDBW CALLSIGN`

+Used to signal the host that a connect request to or from Remote Call sign was rejected due to bandwidth incompatibility

+#### REJECTEDBUSY

+`REJECTEDBUSY CALLSIGN`

+Used to signal the host that a connect request to/from Remote Call sign was rejected due to channel busy detection.

+#### STATUS

+`STATUS QUEUE/BREAK/END/ARQ/CONNECT text`

+There are several status messages, here are some of them:

+`STATUS QUEUE BREAK new Protocol State IRStoISS`

+`STATUS BREAK received from Protocol State IDLE, new state IRS`

+`STATUS BREAK received from Protocol State IDLE, new state IRS`

+`STATUS BREAK received from Protocol State ISS, new state IRS`

+`STATUS [RXO [SessionIDByte]] [FrameType] frame received OK.`

+`STATUS [RXO [SessionIDByte]] [FrameType] frame decode FAIL.`

+`STATUS END ARQ CALL`

+`STATUS ARQ Timeout from Protocol State:  [protocol state]`

+`STATUS ARQ CONNECT REQUEST TIMEOUT FROM PROTOCOL STATE: [protocol state]`

+`STATUS END NOT RECEIVED CLOSING ARQ SESSION WITH [callsign]`

+`STATUS CONNECT TO [callsign] FAILED!`

+`STATUS ARQ CONNECTION REQUEST FROM [callsign] REJECTED, CHANNEL BUSY.`

+`STATUS ARQ CONNECTION REJECTED BY [callsign]`

+`STATUS ARQ CONNECTION FROM [callsign]: [bandwidth] HZ`

+`STATUS ARQ CONNECTION ENDED WITH [callsign]`

+#### TARGET

+`TARGET K7CALL`

+Identifies the target call sign of the incoming connect request.
+The target call will be either `MYCALL` or one of the `MYAUX` call signs.

+##### ~Various CAT Rig Commands

 Needs developer review.

 When CAT commands are sent to a serial port, they will be echod to the command port.

-#### BUSY TRUE

-Needs developer review.

-If in `DISC` state, tells the host application that BUSY is true if BusyDetect3 returns true.?

-#### STATUS END ARQ CALL

-Needs developer review.

-When another station calls this station, but never responds to `CONACK` frames.?

-#### PENDING

-Needs developer review.

-#### "STATUS ARQ Timeout from Protocol State:  %s", ARDOPStates[ProtocolState]

-Needs developer review.

-#### STATUS ARQ CONNECT REQUEST TIMEOUT FROM PROTOCOL STATE: %s",ARDOPStates[ProtocolState]

-Needs developer review.

-#### "NEWSTATE %s ", ARDOPStates[ProtocolState])

-Needs developer review.

-#### STATUS END NOT RECEIVED CLOSING ARQ SESSION WITH %s", strRemoteCallsign);

-Needs developer review.

-#### "STATUS CONNECT TO %s FAILED!", strRemoteCallsign);

-Needs developer review.

-#### "REJECTEDBUSY %s", strRemoteCallsign)

-Needs developer review.

-#### "STATUS ARQ CONNECTION REQUEST FROM %s REJECTED, CHANNEL BUSY.", strRemoteCallsign);

-Needs developer review.

-#### "TARGET %s", strCallsign)

-Needs developer review.

-#### REJECTEDBW %s", strRemoteCallsign);

-Needs developer review.

-#### "STATUS ARQ CONNECTION REJECTED BY %s", strRemoteCallsign);

-Needs developer review.

-#### "CONNECTED %s %d", strRemoteCallsign, intSessionBW);

-Needs developer review.

-#### "STATUS ARQ CONNECTION FROM %s: SESSION BW = %d HZ", strRemoteCallsign, intSessionBW);

-Needs developer review.

-#### "STATUS ARQ CONNECTION ENDED WITH %s", strRemoteCallsign);

-Needs developer review.